-The French Perinatal Cohort is an ongoing observational study involving 95 percent of all HIV-infected women in 90 perinatal centers throughout France.45 Between 2000 and 2011, combination ART was initiated during pregnancy in 4583 women (8% in the first trimester, 32% in the second trimester, 12% in the third trimester, and 47% before conception).
-Most regimens were protease inhibitor (PI)-based triple therapy (82.5%).
+The French Perinatal Cohort is an ongoing observational study involving 95 percent of all HIV-infected women in 90 perinatal centers throughout France.
+Between 2000 and 2011, combination ART was initiated during pregnancy in 4,583 women (8% in the first trimester, 32% in the second trimester, 12% in the third trimester, and 47% before conception).
+Most regimens were protease inhibitor-based triple therapy (82.5%).
 There were 50 cases of mother-to-child HIV transmission (1.2% of births).
-The rate of mother-to-child HIV transmission was highest in women who initiated ART during the third trimester and in whom viral loads nearest delivery were detectable (4.4%; 95% CI 2.1 to 7.9).
-There were no HIV transmissions among 2,651 women who started ART before pregnancy, continued ART throughout pregnancy, and had a viral load <50 copies/MI at the time of delivery.
+The rate of mother-to-child HIV transmission was highest in women who initiated ART during the third trimester and in whom viral loads nearest delivery were detectable (4.4% [95% CI, 2.1 to 7.9]).
+There were no HIV transmissions among 2,651 women who started ART before pregnancy, continued ART throughout pregnancy, and had a viral load less than 50 copies/mL at the time of delivery.

-Two smaller cohort studies, one from Canada46 and one from the United Kingdom and Ireland48 reported rates of mother-to-child HIV transmission with combination ART of 1 percent and 0.5 percent, respectively.
-In the U.K./Ireland study, ritonavir-boosted lopinavir was associated with a higher transmission rate when ART was initiated during the third trimester (1.9%).48 Some mother-infant pairs in this study may have been included in the individual patient data meta-analysis discussed above.
-An Israeli cohort study49 found combination ART during pregnancy associated with decreased risk of vertical transmission (adjusted OR 0.4, 95% CI 0.1 to 0.8); transmission rates were 1.5 percent with vaginal delivery and 0.6 percent with caesarean section.
+Two smaller cohort studies, one from Canada and one from the United Kingdom and Ireland, reported rates of mother-to-child HIV transmission with combination ART of 1 and 0.5 percent, respectively.
+In the U.K./Ireland study, ritonavir-boosted lopinavir was associated with a higher transmission rate when ART was initiated during the third trimester (1.9%).
+Some mother-infant pairs in this study may have been included in the individual patient data meta-analysis discussed above.
+An Israeli cohort study found combination ART during pregnancy associated with decreased risk of vertical transmission (adjusted OR, 0.4 [95% CI, 0.1 to 0.8]); transmission rates were 1.5 percent with vaginal delivery and 0.6 percent with Caesarean delivery.
 Results were not stratified by timing of ART delivery.

-One new, fair-quality RCT (PROMISE, n=3490) was conducted in India and Africa among HIV-infected women with CD4 counts at or above 350 cells/mm1 who were at or beyond

-14 weeks gestation52 (Table 2).
-The rate of mother-to-child transmission at 1 week after birth was 1.8 percent with zidovudine alone, 0.5 percent with ART with zidovudine, lamivudine, and lopinavir-ritonavir, and 0.6 percent with ART with tenofovir, emtricitabine, and lopinavir/ritonavir (difference in rate for combined ART regimens vs. zidovudine alone -1.3%, 95% CI -2.1 to -0.4).
+One new fair-quality RCT (the Promoting Maternal and Infant Survival Everywhere [PROMISE] trial; n=3,490) was conducted in India and Africa among HIV-infected women with CD4 counts at or above 350 cells/mm3 who were at or beyond 14 weeks of gestation (Table 2).
+The rate of mother-to-child transmission at 1 week after birth was 1.8 percent with zidovudine alone; 0.5 percent with ART with zidovudine, lamivudine, and lopinavir-ritonavir; and 0.6 percent with ART with tenofovir, emtricitabine, and lopinavir/ritonavir (difference in rate for combined ART regimens vs. zidovudine alone, -1.3% [95% CI, -2.1 to -0.4]).
 The proportion of women who breastfed was 92 percent.

 Key Question 5.
-What are the harms of currently recommended antiretroviral therapy regimens given during pregnancy to the mother and infant?
+What Are the Harms of Currently Recommended ART Regimens Given During Pregnancy to the Mother and Infant?

 Summary